Victor-ochieng/windows_forensic_case/Timeline/events.md

 ![Hash Verification](../screen_shot/artifact8.png)

-A folder named "hackers" was deleted at 01:27, indicating cleanup or concealment of activity.
+A folder named "hacks" was deleted at 01:27, indicating cleanup or concealment of activity.

 ![Hash Verification](../screen_shot/artifact8.png)